ospatil/dsa/docs/content/_index.md

 The motive is rather selfish :smiley::

 1. It helps me recollect better when I write things down.
-2. Handy resource available from anywhere.
+2. Handy resource always at hand.